scipy-conference/scipy_proceedings/papers/manuel_krebber/manuel_krebber.rst

 Mathematica also offers sequence variables which can match a sequence of terms instead of a single one.
 These are especially useful when working with variadic function symbols.
 Mathics_ is an open source computer algebra system written in Python that aims to replicate the syntax and functionality of Mathematica.
-However, it is not a good choice if the only intended use for it is its pattern matching.

-We believe that no existing work has covered pattern matching with function symbols which are either commutative or associative but not both at the same time.
+To our knowledge, no existing work covers pattern matching with function symbols which are either commutative or associative but not both at the same time.
 However, there are functions with those properties, e.g. matrix multiplication or arithmetic mean.
 Most of the existing pattern matching libraries for Python only support syntactic patterns.
+Associativity, commutativity and sequence variables make multiple distinct matches possible for a single pattern.
 While the pattern matching in SymPy_ can work with associative/commutative functions, it is limited to finding a single match.
 Nonetheless, for some applications it is interesting to find all possible matches for a pattern.
-Furthermore, SymPy does not support sequence variables and is limited to predefined set of mathematical operations.
+Furthermore, SymPy does not support sequence variables and is limited to a predefined set of mathematical operations.

 In many applications, a fixed set of patterns is matched repeatedly against different subjects.
 The simultaneous matching of multiple patterns is called many-to-one matching, as opposed to one-to-one matching which denotes matching with a single pattern.